open62541/open62541/doc/building.rst

 **UA_ENABLE_SUBSCRIPTIONS_EVENTS (EXPERIMENTAL)**
     Enable the use of events for subscriptions.
 This is a new feature and currently marked as EXPERIMENTAL.

+**UA_ENABLE_SUBSCRIPTIONS_ALARMS_CONDITIONS (EXPERIMENTAL)**
+    Enable the use of A&C for subscriptions.
+This is a new feature build upon events and currently marked as EXPERIMENTAL.

 **UA_ENABLE_METHODCALLS**
    Enable the Method service set